markhuberty/psClean/code/README.md

 4. `./postprocess/generate_bash_postprocesss > eu27_postprocess_script.sh`

-`generate_bash_dedupe` will read in a list of output files and generate a bash script to merge in both the HAN and Leuven data for subsequent calculation of precision-recall values.
+`generate_bash_postprocess` will read in a list of output files and generate a bash script to merge in both the HAN and Leuven data for subsequent calculation of precision-recall values.
 See the `map_dedupe_han_leuven.py` script for documentation.
 The script assumes the presence of a SQL database containing the HAN and Leuven data in specific form.

 4. `./analyze/compute_precision_recall.py`
 Computes the precision and recall data for each country file and returns useful tables.